 Sue Evan-Wong writes as Sue Appleby.
 Her writings connect the Cornish and the Caribbean.

 Ashley Bryan is a prolific, multi-award winning American writer of African (and Antiguan) descent.

 Chattinatti is an Antiguan who loves to “travel, write, read, watch the news and a few compelling tv series” and who works in “Media/Journalism and Marketing” .
 She aspires to be a published author some day.

 Sally Davis with her Butterfly Kisses for the Soul.

 Claudia Elizabeth Ruth Francis was born in the UK of Barbudan and Canadian heritage.
 Check out her and her books, Tides that Bind and Road to Wadi Halfa.

-This is the link to Myra Francis’ blog which, she writes, is a segue to her yet to be published memoir, “40 Lessons in 40 Years: Putting Life into Perspective through Trials & Triumphs”.
+Myra Francis’ blog which, she writes, is a segue to her yet to be published memoir, “40 Lessons in 40 Years: Putting Life into Perspective through Trials & Triumphs”.

 P. E. Holdsworth – came across her byline in the liner notes of JusBus’ J. Nation CD – discovered from her online bio that she was born in Antigua.